dokode/hexchat-dccautoget/README.md

 + On Linux: ~/.config/hexchat/addons
 + On other OS, find it!

-Alternatively you can (un)load a script manually through:
+Alternatively you can (un)load a script manually into HexChat through:

 The commands: